Abide with Me: Tune

-The principal theme of the fourth movement of Gustav Mahler's Symphony No. 9 is often noted for its similarity to Monk's Eventide.
-Ralph Vaughan Williams composed an orchestral prelude ("Two Hymn-Tune Preludes", "1.
+The principal theme of the fourth movement of Gustav Mahler's Symphony No. 9 is often noted for its similarity to Monk's "Eventide".
+Ralph Vaughan Williams composed a descant for the 1925 hymnal, Songs of Praise; also an orchestral prelude ("Two Hymn-Tune Preludes", "1.
 Eventide") on the tune for the Hereford Festival of 1936.
 The hymn was also set to music around 1890 by the American composer Charles Ives, and was published in his collection Thirteen Songs in 1958, four years after his death.

-Popular use
+Popular usage

 Religious services

 The hymn is popular across many Christian denominations and was said to have been a favourite of King George V and Mahatma Gandhi.
-In 1947 it was sung at the wedding of Queen Elizabeth II.
-It is also often sung or played at Christian funerals.
+It became a legend that in 1947 it was sung at the wedding of Queen Elizabeth II.
+It is also often sung or played at Christian funerals; notable examples include the funeral of Sun Yat-sen in 1925, the state funeral of George V in 1936, the funeral of Queen Mary in 1953 and the state funeral of Jean, Grand Duke of Luxembourg in 2019.
+In 2019, Songs of Praise announced that Abide with Me was the fifth most popular hymn amongst British Christians.

 Military services

 The hymn is sung at the annual Anzac Day services in Australia and New Zealand, and in some Remembrance Day services in Canada and the United Kingdom.
 The song was part of the Beating the Retreat ceremony of the Indian Republic day celebrations till 2021 when it was replaced with an Indian Patriotic song "Aye Mere Watan Ke Logo".